reshamas/reshamas.github.io/_posts/2020-11-01-the-complexities-of-codes-of-conduct.md

 Jeremy Howard:
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I received an apology from <a href="https://twitter.com/NumFOCUS?ref_src=twsrc%5Etfw">@NumFOCUS</a> and I replied to let them know that I accept their apology.<br><br>I believe that all involved had the best intentions, and NumFOCUS tell me that they plan to improve their processes in the future.<br><br>I&#39;m not planning to discuss this further.</p>&mdash; Jeremy Howard (@jeremyphoward) <a href="https://twitter.com/jeremyphoward/status/1322252117789212672?ref_src=twsrc%5Etfw">October 30, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </p>

+## Intro
+The complexity of codes of conduct is an important topic, and it has been on my mind for some time.
+I began writing this article over a year ago, the last edit was on September 20, 2019.
+Three days later, my brother passed away unexpectedly.
+There are many unreturned phone calls and emails as well as unfinished projects from last fall.

+ Given the recent events with JupyterCon, I felt it was imperative to return to it.

+The goal of this article is to share what I have learned about codes of conduct with the community, rather than dissecting what happened with JupyterCon.

 ## Why are Codes of Conduct Necessary?
 The goal of a CoC is to create a professional and welcoming environment for all attendees.
 Additionally, in the tech and analytics circles, it has been implemented to promote a diverse and inclusive culture, particularly with respect to underrepresented persons.